TinnyTerr/logmatic/README.md

 ### For Typescript

-Typescript seemingly has a vendetta against index signatures.
 Whenever possible, set the following setting in your `tsconfig.json` or such:

 ```json
 {